deep-thought-labs/infinite/guides/development/SCRIPTS.md

 - Reads network-specific module configuration from `*-vesting.json` files
 - Calculates deterministic module addresses using `calc_module_addr.go`
 - Converts token amounts from full units to atomic units (multiplies by 10^18)
-- Generates two commands per ModuleAccount:
+- **Executes** commands directly to create ModuleAccounts:
-  1. `infinited genesis add-genesis-account` (without vesting flags)
+  1. Runs `infinited genesis add-genesis-account` (without vesting flags)
-  2. `jq` command to convert the account to ModuleAccount with name and permissions
+  2. Uses `jq` to convert the account to ModuleAccount with name and permissions
-- Provides clear, copy-paste ready commands with proper formatting
+- Validates the genesis file after all changes
+- Provides detailed progress reports and error handling
+- Supports accounts with 0 tokens
+- Idempotent: skips ModuleAccounts that already exist

 **When to use**:
 - **Network genesis creation**: When setting up ModuleAccounts for mainnet, testnet, or creative networks (one-time setup process)